 In addition to NAAT and cell culture, a test called a “Gram stain” is sometimes done, using a swab taken of discharge from the urethra or vagina.
 Gram stains can confirm the presence of gonorrhea bacteria using a microscope.
 They are most reliable with samples taken from the urethra.

 PHAC recommends that anyone with risk factors for STIs and blood-borne infections (STBBIs), be screened and given appropriate treatment at the time of testing for gonorrhea.
 In particular, additional specimens should be obtained for chlamydia testing because there are high rates of chlamydia among people who have gonorrhea.
 PHAC also recommends testing for HIV and syphilis, and recommends vaccination for hepatitis B, hepatitis A and human papillomavirus (HPV).2, 10

 Notification of partners

 Gonorrhea is a reportable infection in Canada.
-This means that when an infection is confirmed by a clinic, doctor or laboratory it must be reported to public health authorities.
-When someone has a confirmed gonorrhea diagnosis, they will be asked by the healthcare provider or public health nurse to contact or provide contact information for all their sexual partners in the 60 days before they were tested or noticed symptoms.
-If the client chooses not to contact their sexual partners, the healthcare provider or public health nurse will attempt to contact the partners and encourage them to test for gonorrhea and get treated.
+This means that when an infection is confirmed by a clinic, healthcare provider or laboratory it must be reported to public health authorities.
+When someone has a confirmed gonorrhea diagnosis, they will be asked by the healthcare provider to contact or provide contact information for all of their sexual partners in the 60 days before they were tested or noticed symptoms.
+If the client chooses not to contact their sexual partners, the healthcare provider or public health personnel will attempt to contact the partners and encourage them to test for gonorrhea and get treated.
 PHAC recommends that all notified partners be treated without waiting for test results.
-In an attempt to retain their anonymity, the name of the original client is not given to sexual partners when they are contacted.2
+In an attempt to protect the original client’s anonymity, their name is not given to sexual partners when they are contacted.2